Website Whistler Personnel

 - Ensure we have your resume and profile on file here (you only have to do this once): https://www.whistler-jobs.com/apply-for-work/

-- If you have created a profile already please email us at email@example.com with your cover letter outlining why you would be a good fit for this position.
+- If you have created a profile with us already, please email us at email@example.com with your cover letter outlining why you would be a good fit for this position.

 We will review all applications and contact candidates who have been selected for further consideration or an interview.
-Due to time constraints, we may not be able to contact all applicants.
-If you would like an update on your application, please email us at firstname.lastname@example.org
+Due to time constraints, we may not be able to contact all applicants – but we will try!
+If you would like an update on your application, please email us at firstname.lastname@example.org or call us at 604 905 4194 ext 2.

 To apply for this job please visit www.whistler-jobs.com.